A study on Type-2 isomorphic circulant graphs and related Abelian groups: On Type-2 isomorphic circulant graphs of order w.r.t. =

-Type-2 isomorphic circulant graphs of order $n$ with respect to $r$ = 2,3,5,7 and $n\in\mathbb{N}$ were obtained in \cite{v20}, \cite{vw1} - \cite{vw3}.
-In this section, we present more general case of families of Type-2 isomorphic circulant graphs of order $np^3$ with respect to $r$ = $p$, and abelian groups on these isomorphic graphs where $p$ is a prime number and $n\in\mathbb{N}$.
+Based on our studies in \cite{v20}-\cite{vw3} on Type-2 isomorphic circulant graphs $C_n(R)$ w.r.t. $r$ = 2,3,5,7 that are presented in Sections 5 and 9, we developed computer programs that produced more families of Type-2 isomorphic circulant graphs $C_n(R)$ for different values of $n$, $n\in\mathbb{N}$.
+From these, we obtain families of Type-2 isomorphic circulant graphs $C_{np^3}(S)$ w.r.t. $r$ = $p$, Abelian groups related to these isomorphic graphs, develope its theory and present it in this section where $p$ is a prime number and $n\in\mathbb{N}$.
 Type-2 isomorphic circulant graphs don't have the CI-property.
+We use Remark \ref{r11} to establish Type-2 isomorphism w.r.t. $m$ among isomorphic circulant graphs $C_n(R)$ and $C_n(S)$.